Bredon Homology of Partition Complexes: Eliminating Problematic Subgroups

-\begin{definition} We say that the Mackey functor $\Gamma$ \emph{satisfies the centralizer condition} (resp. \emph{satisfies the involution condition}) if it satisfies the corresponding condition for all elementary abelian $p$-subgroups of $\Sigma_{n}$ that act freely and nontransitively on $\n$. \end{definition}
+\begin{definition} We say that the Mackey functor $\coeff$ \defining{satisfies the centralizer condition} (resp. \defining{satisfies the involution condition}) if it satisfies the corresponding condition in Definition~\ref{definition: centralizer condition} (resp.
+Definition~\ref{definition: involution condition}) for all elementary abelian $p$-subgroups of $\Sigma_{n}$ that act freely and non-transitively on $\n$. \end{definition} Examples of Mackey functors that satisfy both the centralizer and the involution conditions are given in Section~\ref{section: our coefficients}.

 Our main result in this section is the following proposition.
+The term ``ample'' was defined at the beginning of Section~\ref{section: pruning}.